This Nation's Saving Grace: Background and line-up

-The Fall's line-up had been relatively stable for a number of years until the late 1984 promotional tour of their preceding album "The Wonderful and Frightening World of...", when long-time members and brothers drummer Paul Hanley and bassist Steve Hanley both quit the band in November 1984.
+The Fall's line-up had been stable for a number of years until November 1984, when, during a promotional tour for their preceding album "The Wonderful and Frightening World of...", long-time members, brothers Paul Hanley (drums) and Steve Hanley (bass) both quit.
 Their departures were triggered by an incident on the first of that month when the band's equipment was stolen from a van left parked after a gig in Cardiff's New Ocean Hotel.
 Although replacement equipment was arranged, Smith blamed the musicians for the loss.
-The following night, while hitting their tour-bus headrests with a stick, shouted "who the fuck would be stupid enough to leave a fucking van outside a hotel with all the fucking gear in it."
+The following night, while hitting their tour-bus headrests with a stick, they shouted: "Who the fuck would be stupid enough to leave a fucking van outside a hotel with all the fucking gear in it."
 After this, both brothers decided to leave the band.
-Paul Hanley's departure became permanent, leaving Karl Burns the band's sole drummer, while Steve Hanley was eventually persuaded by Smith to come back after taking a paternity leave for several months.
+Paul Hanley's departure became permanent, leaving Karl Burns the band's sole drummer, while Steve Hanley was eventually persuaded by Smith to come back after taking paternity leave for several months.
 According to Brix, the bassist's exit left Smith "chastened...for probably the only time I have ever seen".

-Hanley was replaced by Simon Rogers, a classically trained musician whom Smith knew from an earlier collaboration with the dancer-choreographer Michael Clark.
-The self-taught Hanley has since admitted to being disillusioned by being replaced by a multi-instrumentalist, composer of ballets who had scored the 1982 top 20 hit "Cacharpaya" with folk music group Incantation.
+Hanley was replaced as bassist by Simon Rogers, a classically-trained musician whom Smith knew from an earlier collaboration with the dancer-choreographer Michael Clark.
+The self-taught Hanley has since admitted to being disillusioned when replaced by a musician of Rogers’ caliber and wide accomplishments.
 After Hanley's return in the midst of recording sessions for the new album, Rogers remained in the band but switched to guitar and keyboards.
 Smith marked Hanley's rejoining the band with the words "S Hanley!
 He's Back" etched into the run-out groove on Side 1.

 The Fall recorded their eighth Peel session on 14 May 1985.
-The recordings contain early versions of three songs from This Nation's... ("Couldn't Get Ahead", "Spoilt Victorian Child" and "Gut of the Quantifier") as well as a version of "Cruiser's Creek".

-Their ninth session, recorded on 29 September, includes recordings of "L.A." and "What You Need" that writer Steve Pringle describes as "brighter and sharper" than the album versions.
+The recordings contain early versions of three songs from Saving Grace ("Couldn't Get Ahead", "Spoilt Victorian Child" and "Gut of the Quantifier") as well as a version of "Cruiser's Creek".
+Their ninth Peel session, recorded on 29 September, includes recordings of "L.A." and "What You Need" that writer Steve Pringle describes as "brighter and sharper" than the album versions.

 Recording

 The album was recorded between June and July 1985 at the London studios the Music Works and the Workhouse on Old Kent Road.
 John Leckie had produced the band's 1984 album The Wonderful and Frightening World Of... and had built a strong working relationship with Smith.
-Leckie's approach to the project was to both retain the Fall's rough edges and solid rhythm section, while emphasising Brix's more pop orientated guitar parts.
-His production created a heavier wall of sound than their earlier releases and Smith praised his ability to bring forward the drum and bass parts.
-Smith later said that what he and Leckie were trying to achieve was a "well produced bedroom sound".
+Leckie's approach to the project was to both retain the Fall's rough edges and solid rhythm section, while emphasising Brix's more pop-oriented guitar parts.
+His production created a heavier wall of sound than their earlier releases, and Smith praised his ability to bring forward the drum and bass parts.
+Smith later said that what he and Leckie were trying to achieve was a "well-produced bedroom sound".